lexiouellette228/DigitalTreasureHunt_NA/README.md

 treasure.html: The third and final webpage.
-Contains the treasure chest. icons/: Directory containing icon images used in the treasure map. treasureMap2.png: The background image of the treasure map.' files/: Directory containing the activity files, student guide, and teacher guide. files.html: The first webpage.
+Contains the treasure chest. icons/: Directory containing icon images used in the treasure map. treasureMap2.png: The background image of the treasure map.' files/: Directory containing the activity files and student guide. files.html: The first webpage.
 All the other webpages will be accessed using this webpage. math.html: The second webpage.
 Contains the math problem that needs to be solved.